crossplane/docs/content/master/concepts/environment-configs.md

-The `environmentConfigs` field is a list of `EnvironmentConfigs` we want retrieved, merged and passed to the next step in the pipeline through the [Context] at a well-known key, `apiextensions.crossplane.io/environment`.
+The `environmentConfigs` field is a list of `EnvironmentConfigs` we want retrieved, merged and passed to the next step in the pipeline through the [Context] at a well known key, `apiextensions.crossplane.io/environment`.

 Select an environment by `Reference` or by `Selector`: